 Lexus is a main partner to this year’s Raindance Film Festival, a showcase and competition for the best in independent film-making from around the world.

-Its involvement reinforces its international profile as an active supporter of creativity and innovation in movie-making through the annual Lexus Short Films series, presented in association with The Weinstein Company.
+Its involvement reinforces its international profile as an active supporter of creativity and innovation in movie-making through the annual Lexus Short Films series.

 Lexus is the sponsor of the festival’s first Virtual Reality Arcade at the Hospital Club in Covent Garden, giving visitors the chance to enjoy an immersive experience in 14 different filmworks and to experiment with innovations in storytelling technologies.
 The VR programme includes a selection of powerful documentaries and a collection of features on the theme of empathy.

 Festival audiences will be able to relax in Lexus’s Origami Lounge at Vue Piccadilly and try their skill at the 90-second origami cat challenge – folding a paper animal in the same way that Lexus’s highly skilled Takumi craftspeople develop their dexterity.

 The festival will also host an advance preview of the new Lexus LC luxury GT coupe, giving visitors the chance to see the latest in Lexus’s advanced design and technology, ahead of the car’s on-sale date in 2017.
 The LC500 will be on display at the Hospital Club during running of the Virtual Reality Arcade.

 Raindance’s busy programme of screenings, taking place in Piccadilly Circus, will include the chance to see the world premiere of the third feature released in the 2016 Lexus Short Films series.
 The Nation Holds Its Breath, a film by Irish director Kev Cahill.

 The first and second short films in the Lexus Short Films series, Friday Night by French director Alexis Michalik and Messiah by Australian director, Damian Walshe-Howling, will also be screened.